ScrimpyCat/Nesty/README.md

 # Nesty
-Convenient helpers for nested sets in elixir
+Convenient helpers when dealing with nested keywords and maps.

 Installation